c3g/auspice/src/components/contact/content.md

 # Contact

-Pour toute questions: / You have questions?
-Write us at:
+Vous avez des questions? / You have questions?

+Écrivez nous: / Write us at:

 <a href="mailto:contact@covseq.ca">contact@covseq.ca</a>.